 Currently Enrolled Engineering Students: Currently enrolled students have the opportunity to receive scholarships through the College of Engineering.
 The mechanical engineering faculty nominates students for scholarships awarded by the Department of Mechanical Engineering.
-Students must apply electronically via a form made available through the College of Engineering's homepage.
-Instructions for using the electronic form are usually available in December and can be obtained from Tina Prouty in 202 Marston Hall.
-Application deadline is early February of each year.
+Students must apply electronically via a form made available through the College of Engineering's homepage under current students.